-The biggest misunderstanding that we see with families and spouses in regard to interventions for their loved ones is the tendency to wait (pray, wish, hope) that their loved one can somehow get better on their own.
-Another equally common misperception is that the right time for an intervention is after your loved one has already hit rock bottom.
+The biggest misunderstanding that we see with families and spouses in regard to interventions for their loved ones is the tendency to wait and hope that their loved one can somehow get better on their own.
+Another equally common misconception is that the right time for an intervention is after your loved one has already hit rock bottom.
 Tragically, at this point it is often too late and sometimes loved ones don't make it.
-The lucky ones who do pull through from a late stage intervention (followed by rehab treatment) still have return to confront the damage they have caused their loved ones, and themselves, such as: loss of job, loss of marriage, and often the loss of custody of their children.
+The lucky ones who do pull through after a late stage intervention and treatment still have return to confront the damage they have caused their loved ones, and themselves.

-With increasing frequency nowadays we hear stories, either on the news or in our local neighborhoods about families who have lost a love one to substance abuse but claim they have no idea that their loved one even had an alcohol or drug problem.
-The worst stories are the ones that involve the loss of other innocent lives from a fatal accident caused by someone driving under the influence of drugs and/or alcohol.
+With increasing frequency we hear stories, whether on the news or locally, about families who have lost a loved one to substance abuse, yet claim they had no idea that their loved one ever had a drug or alcohol problem.

-In these very sad cases outsiders will often ask how did the family or spouse not know their loved one was suffering from substance abuse?
-Could the spouse or family really have missed all the warning signs?
-In reality often what happened was their loved one created such an elaborate smokescreen of lies and deception that the warning signs may have been hard to recognize.
-Their loved one's addiction became so strong that it literally controlled them and forced them into lying, cheating, and even stealing to keep getting more of their preferred alcohol or drug of choice.
-Sometimes they can learn to lie so well that you would literally need a lie detector machine to know if they were telling you the truth or not.
-In these most extreme cases you really need to do your homework and read up on all the different warning signs and then call us and speak to one of our experts and they will assist in confirming or denying if your loved one indeed has a substance abuse problem, if you are not already sure.
+In these very sad cases outsiders will often ask, “How did they not know their loved one was suffering from substance abuse?
+Could they really have missed all the warning signs?”
+In reality, often what happened was their loved one created such an elaborate smokescreen of lies and deception that the warning signs may have been hard to recognize.
+Their loved one's addiction became so strong that it literally controlled them and forced them into lying, cheating, or even stealing to keep getting more of their drug of choice.
+Sometimes they can learn to lie so well that you would literally need a lie detector to know if they were telling you the truth or not.

-For over 15 years NIDA (National Intervention for Drugs and Alcohol) has been providing the lifeline for thousands of families who had previously tried everything on their own and didn't know where to turn for help for their loved ones.
+For over 15 years, NIDA has been providing the lifeline for thousands of families who had previously tried everything on their own and didn't know where to turn for help for their loved ones.
 Our nationwide network of professional interventionists will help your loved accept the fact that they have a drinking or drug problem and need professional help to get better.

 Your loved one will not get better on their own.
-If they could do it on their own, they would have already done it on their own and you wouldn't be reading this right now!
-Your loved one is not weak, nor do they lack determination or will power, they are just no match to fight their physical addiction by themselves.
-Addiction is just too powerful an enemy to try and defeat alone and without professional help.
+If they could, they already would have, and you wouldn't be reading this right now!
+Your loved one is not weak, nor do they lack determination or willpower; it’s just practically impossible to overcome addiction alone and without professional help.